-So, we went on our little excursion to the jungle ... and I loved it!
+So, we went on our excursion to the jungle, and I loved it!
 I'm hoping we'll be able to return to Shyauli Bazaar soon, where I can wander down to the Middim Kohla (river) and soak my feet or sit under a gazebo, surrounded by flowers and fruit trees, and listen to the harmony of bird songs while I write or read.
 And of course there are all the wonderful SAR dogs to visit me for pats and rubs while I work or just relax and enjoy the sounds of the forest and the river below.

-At Bhorletar, we were met by several porters, who'd walked from Shyauli Bazaar to help us carry our belongings, including a cooler full of perishables which a small, thin man, who looked to be in his 60s, hoisted onto his back.
+At Bhorletar, we were met by several porters, who'd walked from Shyauli Bazaar to help us carry our belongings, including a cooler full of perishables, which a small, thin man who looked to be in his 60s hoisted onto his back.

-After passing between two buildings of the Riverside School, which I'd heard so much about, we were met by a herd of dogs--Maggie, Hunter, Aldo, Laxmi, Dunston, Helga, six growing Helga-Dunston puppies, and one black puppy (offspring of Susie, one of the two older dogs I didn't see)--and other members of HRDSN.
+After passing between two buildings of the Riverside School that I'd heard so much about, we were met by a herd of dogs—Maggie, Hunter, Aldo, Laxmi, Dunston, Helga, six growing Helga-Dunston puppies, and one black puppy (offspring of Susie, one of the two older dogs I didn't see)—and other members of HRDSN.
 I felt instantly at home.

-Ingo gave me a morning botanical tour of the property, where you can find pineapples, lemon and orange trees, avocado and mango trees, even coffee plants, to name just a small number of the more than 100 fruiting trees on the property.
-We visited the former rabbit house which will be used for something different in the future and the commercial-sized fish pond, now empty for cleaning and leak-testing.
+Ingo gave me a morning botanical tour of the property, where you can find pineapples, lemon and orange trees, avocado and mango trees, even coffee plants, to name just a few of the more than 100 fruiting trees on the property.
+We visited the former rabbit house, which will be used for something different in the future, and the commercial-sized fish pond, now empty for cleaning and leak-testing.
 As the day quickly heated up, we retreated to one of many well-placed gazebos for a late breakfast and more stories.

 Oh, by the way... about the Middim Kohla Resort (which is more like a retreat, really): It was once the main source of non-mission income for the Himalaya Rescue Dog Squad, when trekkers on the inner route of the Annapurna Circuit would stop for meals and often stay, sometimes for days, weeks and, on a few occasions, months at the HRDSN compound.
-But there are very few trekkers nowadays, in large part due to the 10-year Moaist "People's" War and the continuing political instability.
+But there are very few trekkers nowadays, in large part due to the 10-year Moaist "People's War" and the continuing political instability.
 In fact, there's been a severe decline in tourism all over Nepal.
 So a vital source of income for HRDSN has been lost, which is why their financial problems are so severe right now and have been for some time.
 Hopefully, that will change in the near future.

 Update: Aubrey Sacco search